Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 To treat heat exhaustion:

-• Lay person down and loosen clothing.
+• Lay the person down and loosen the clothing.

-• Apply cool wet cloths.
+• Apply cool, wet cloths.
 Give sips of water.

 • If nausea occurs, discontinue sips of water.
 If vomiting continues, seek immediate medical attention.